HTTP-RPC/Kilo/README.md

 The Objective-C/Swift client framework can be downloaded [here](https://github.com/gk-brown/WebRPC/releases). iOS 8 or later is required.

 ## WSWebRPCService Class
-Similar to the Java version, the `WSWebRPCService` class serves as an invocation proxy for web RPC services.
+Like the Java version, the `WSWebRPCService` class serves as an invocation proxy for web RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, which are submitted via HTTP POST.
 It uses the `NSJSONSerialization` class to deserialize response content.

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.